kisu-bot/guide/README.md

 When viewing your collection with `nc`, click on the ❤️ reaction to have Kisu total up the wishlist values on the page.

+### Collection Filter Generation

+When viewing `nsl` or `nwl`, click on the ✏️ reaction to have Kisu generate collection filter strings for you to use to easily search collections.

 ### Series Wishlist

 Get notified when your favorite series spawns!